ddd-mtl/holochess/README.md

  2. challengee accepts challenge and plays first move (empty if challengee does not play white)

  3. Player sends chess move.
 Fields:
-  - gameHash: Hash of challenge request
+  - challengeHash: Hash of challenge request
   - SAN: string of SAN chess move

   ...